Nonye2K3/chia/FAQ.md

 # What is the plot filter and why didn't my plot pass it?

-Farmers compute a plot filter based on the signage point, their plot id, and the sub-slot challenge.
+Farmers compute a plot filter based on the signage point, their plot id, and the sub-slot challenge - which are hashed together to create the plot filter bits.
 If the plot filter bits start with 9 zeroes, that plot passes the filter for that signage point, and can proceed.
 This disqualifies around 511/512 of all proofs of space on the network, for each signage point.
 There are 4608 * 2 or 9216 signage points per day so the average plot should pass the filter 18 times per 24 hours on average.
 Once a plot passes the plot filter it then competes for the best proof of space with every other plot that also passed that plot filter for that signage point.
 For reasons that aren't super simple to intuit, the only thing each plot is competing on is total space allocated - even with the plot filter in place.

 # Can I join a farming pool?